gitname/react-gh-pages/README.md

 ### 9. (Optional) Store the React app's _source code_ on GitHub

-In the previous step, the `gh-pages` npm package pushed the distributable version of the React app to a branch named `gh-pages` in the GitHub repository.
+In a previous step, the `gh-pages` npm package pushed the distributable version of the React app to a branch named `gh-pages` in the GitHub repository.
 However, the _source code_ of the React app is not yet stored on GitHub.

 In this step, I'll show you how you can store the source code of the React app on GitHub.